Crelloc/Music-Visualizer-Reboot/README.md

 For example:
 ./visual.exe -f ~/Music/Classic.wav
 ```
-Note: Supports only mp3 or wav audio files.
+Note: Supports only wav audio files and make sure that the "/PATH/TO/WAV/AUDIO/FILE" doesn't have spaces in it.
 # Brief overview about how the program works
   - Analyzes the digital information in the wav file.
   - Computes the fourier transformation every 'N' frames.
 Eg. computes the fourier transformation (FT) on 'N' L channel data and also computes the FT on 'N' R channel data.